jimrains/OpenRIS/control/readme.md

 ## MATLAB Interfacing

 Configurations are sent over the socket in the form of a string of bits.
 Additionally, a tile number is sent so that the Pi knows which set of GPIO pins it should send the control signals over.

-For an overview of the GPIO connections, see the [**hardware** directory](https://github.com/jimrains/USCRIS/tree/main/hardware).
+## Pinout

+Each RIS tile requires 6 digital inputs alongside a DC voltage and a ground connection.
+The DC voltage should be the same level as the logic high.
+For the Raspberry Pi 3B, this will be 3.3 V.

 ## Pi Graphical User Interface